Bhupatishyam55/AI-Systematic-Review-Evidence-Contradiction-Engine/README.md

 The LLM synthesizes the findings to rate the quality and consistency of the combined evidence.
 Here, the evidence is deemed **Strong** due to consistent, statistically significant results.

 #### B. Contradiction & Risk Analysis
-The LLM compares the outcomes of the three trials, concluding that the evidence is **consistent** (no contradiction detected), but the Consensus Statement still provides the boilerplate text (an issue resolved by the final prompt fix in the code).
+The LLM compares the outcomes of the three trials, concluding that the evidence is **consistent** (no contradiction detected), but the Consensus Statement still provides the boilerplate text.

 <img width="960" height="344" alt="2" src="https://github.com/user-attachments/assets/addcfe02-24b6-4bbb-bfa9-801a0b1482cb" />